 Dental care is limited to emergency care only.
-The closest and most convenient dental clinic is located at the Navy Yard.
 Dental care is not available for dependents at any military clinic.

-FORT MCNAIR MILITARY HEALTH CARE
+NAVAL STATION MILITARY HEALTH CARE

 If you feel ill while attending classes at NDU, please visit Health & Fitness department.
 The attending nurse or doctor will be able to assess you and send you to the appropriate medical facility.